nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Example: `add-l s/Science g/P2 d/Wed t/1200 c/10.50`

+<u>Step 1:</u>

-Step 1: When the CSO has entered the command, <u>`:AddLessonCommandParser`</u> object will proceed on to parse and check the validity of each property entered.
-Assuming successful, <u>`:AddLessonCommandParser`</u> object will proceed on to produce a <u>`l:Lesson`</u> with the relevant details filled.
+When the user has entered the command, `AddLessonCommandParser` object will proceed on to parse and check the validity of each property entered.
+Assuming successful, `AddLessonCommandParser` object will proceed on to produce a `Lesson` with the relevant details filled.
 The object state diagram is as such:

 ![AddLessonState0](images/DeveloperGuideImage/AddLessonState0-Initial_state.png)

+<u>Step 2:</u>

-Step 2: With all checks done, <u>`l:Lesson`</u> object will be added into the `Model` of TuitiONE.
+With all checks done, `Lesson` object will be added into the `Model` of TuitiONE.
 The final object state diagram is as such:

 ![AddLessonState1](images/DeveloperGuideImage/AddLessonState1-Final_state.png)